samsquire/ideas2/README.md

 A development server that can be the destination of any web form.
 Using the primitives map, filer, reduce, a spreadsheet that lets you see incoming data and transform it into a web page.

-# 95. Spreadsheet formula to SQL
+# 95. Open database as spreadsheet

 Spreadsheets are helpful views of data.
 Can open a database with a spreadsheet viewer and convert spreadsheet formulas into SQL.